zambujo/p3data/README.md

 # p3data

-Gather, assess, and clean [p3.snf.ch](http://p3.snf.ch) data.
-The data and their documentaion are [publicly available](http://p3.snf.ch/Pages/DataAndDocumentation.aspx).

-## Files

- - `exploration_template.ipynb` for visual exploratory analyses

- - `slide_deck_template.ipynb` slide deck sharing a visual story
+The Swiss National Science Foundation (SNSF), the leading public science funding agency in Switzerland, provides public data sets containing information on each grant and grantee.

+The data sets contain high-quality data.
+The data and a corresponding data dictionary explaining the variables in the data sets are found [here](http://p3.snf.ch/Pages/DataAndDocumentation.aspx).